What is the Off-Balance Sheet?

 - Purchase and installation of any fixed asset would aid an increase in liability like long term borrowings or a decrease in reserves.
 Thus, it retains the liquidity positions of the company.

 - The companies which already have a higher debt to equity ratio would tend to be benefitted from off-balance-sheet financing, as no further capital expenditure is required for new fixed assets.

 - Using rented machinery retains the liquidity position of the company, whereas any damages or accidental incidents might lead to an increase in maintenance costs.

-- The usage of machinery should be cleared by the management before the particularly fixed assets are used.
-The ownership of the fixed asset is borne by some other companies and the extent of its usage is being decided by the owner of the fixed assets.
+- The management should clear the usage of machinery before the particularly fixed assets are used.
+Some other companies bear the ownership of the fixed asset, and they decide the extent of its usage.

 - The actual liability of the company is actually much more compared to what it has shown to the shareholders, creditors, and other third parties associated with the company.

 - Off-Balance sheet and OBS financing are allowed under the GAAP, whereas the company has to maintain certain specific rules as prescribed by GAAP.

 - Due to the present uncertainty surrounded by the credit markets, the rentals could be sky high, and off-balance-sheet financing can lead to higher costs.

 - The current picture of the company is not visible unless the off-balance sheet items are taken into account in a detailed manner.
 It might lead to certain ambiguity among the shareholders and third parties.

 Changes in the Off-Balance Sheet